CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 #### Nazgul

- - If a Nazuûl is tapped to become a short-event as printed on its card, it turns into a short-event upon declaration.
+ - If a Nazgul is tapped to become a short-event as printed on its card, it turns into a short-event upon declaration.
 At this point, the Nazgul is a short-event just as if had been played as such from your hand.
  - The body referred to in the text of female characters with combat bonuses against Nazgul is the body of the Nazgul

 ### -= OOO =-